 What about architectural jobs?

 Still applying, no outcome yet.
-My recent advice to immigrants architects is that when you get to Canada keep an open mind for other profitable jobs where you can apply your skills and experience, for example, roles as project managers and coordinators, facility and space planners etc.
+My recent advice to immigrant architects is that when you get to Canada keep an open mind for other profitable jobs where you can apply your skills and experience, for example, roles as project managers and coordinators, facility and space planners etc.

 I will keep updating my blog to keep you updated.
 You can also let me know what your experiences are if you are on the same journey or plan to take this route in the future.